vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 > This is explained quite nicely in the documentation [here](https://optax.readthedocs.io/en/latest/api.html?highlight=gradienttransform#optax-types)

-In action on some dummy data, we get the following:
+Providing some dummy data, we get the following:
 ```python
 import optax
 params = jnp.array([0.0, 1.0, 2.0]) # some dummy parameters